ramyaswati/CICDPipelines-/README.md

 ## Step 6: Review and Create Pipeline

 #This will automatically trigger the CodePipeline, which will build the Docker image, push it to Amazon ECR, and update the ECS service with the new image.

-# Command to start this application:

-docker-compose up -d